 Cost affecting factors

-As like other services, Azure also have multiple factors which can affect the your billing/ invoice amount.
+As with other services, Azure also has multiple factors which can affect your billing/ invoice amount.

-• Azure Marketplace – It’s a vendor products so in this case vendors decides the cost.
+- Azure Marketplace – It’s a vendor product so in this case vendors decide the cost.

-• Azure Regions – Service cost may vary from region to region.
+- Azure Regions – Service costs may vary from region to region.

-• Data Transfer – How much data transfer you are doing in your billing cycle, that can affect your invoice amount.
+- Data Transfer – How much data transfer you are doing in your billing cycle, can affect your invoice amount.

 Data Transfer Cost

-• Inbound data from on-premise to Azure is free
+- Inbound data from on-premises to Azure is free

-• Data transfer between same Azure region or same availability zone is free.
+- Data transfer between the same Azure region or same availability zone is free.

-• Data traffic between different Azure region or different availability zone is not free.
+- Data traffic between different Azure regions or different availability zones is not free.

 Additional Azure tools